alexnathanson/weathermachine/arduino-code/README.md

 ### Message Content

-In the Arduino IDE, open a console and any incoming messages from either I2C or Serial should print out as they come in.
+In the Arduino IDE, open a console and any incoming messages from I2C should print out as they come in.

 ## Adding Subsystem Specific Code